avacollins/simple-tarot/docs/adr.md

 ## Consequences

-- NeoJ4 is a new platform and will require time to ramp up.
+- Neo4J is a new platform and will require time to ramp up
-- NeoJ4 provides many data adapters for uses with Python and Graph API.
+- Neo4J provides many data adapters for uses with Python and Graph API
+- Neo4J is deployable on AWS

 ---